justinwoo/node-purescript/README.md

 <img alt="screencast: downloading a binary" src="./media/screencast1.gif" width="650px">

-__3.__ The last resort: if a prebuilt binary is not provided for your platform or the downloaded binary doesn't work correctly, it downloads [the PureScript source code](https://github.com/purescript/purescript/tree/master) and compile it with [Stack](https://docs.haskellstack.org/).
+__3.__ The last resort: if no prebuilt binary is provided for your platform or the downloaded binary doesn't work correctly, it downloads [the PureScript source code](https://github.com/purescript/purescript/tree/master) and compile it with [Stack](https://docs.haskellstack.org/).

 <img alt="screencast: compile a source" src="./media/screencast2.gif" width="650px">